venusgalstar/Eth-Transaction-Track/README.md

 # Indexer for Pulsechain especially erc20 transfer and swap on dex

+# Contact me on t.me/@Capdev22, flexible chat for project.

 Indexer is written in Python.
 It works as a service in background: